project-mk-ultra/little-bird/README.md

 https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf

-Often compared with the likes of Pastry and Chord, it is used in many projects in the networking world including but not limited to Bittorent, Ethereum, Gnutella, IPFS.
+Often compared with the likes of Pastry and Chord, it is used in many projects in the networking world including but not limited to BitTorrent, Ethereum, Gnutella, IPFS.

 ### FAQ: Is this Kademlia implementation for you?